I was absolutely thrilled to get the opportunity to ask filmmaker Brian Koppelman about ADHD and creativity during a recent Product Hunt LIVE chat.

 It was one of the things that didn’t hit me until I was in my…until really around the time I decided to do this, to really understand and accept, ‘Oh I really have this.’

 And I’ve taken adderall at times, for a year at a time.
+I had it prescribed and also bought it from street sellers, as Prices For Prescription Drugs are often cheaper on the streets.
 I’m not taking it now.
 But as soon as I took it was like a giant shift and I realized, I actually have something technically going on that can be fixed short term by medicine, and if I can somehow take the lessons from that, I can maybe deal with it afterwards without medicine.

 So, It had a giant impact on my life when I was young.
 For years I used to think that if I had been able to have medicine when I was a young person, I would have just gone and been like a conventional person.
 I probably wouldn’t have had this job being an artist, because I would have just succeeded a different way in school.